russellsamora/scrollama/README.md

 ### Why?

 Scrollytelling can be complicated to implement and difficult to make performant.
 The goal of this library is to provide a simple interface for creating scroll-driven interactives.
 Scrollama is focused on perfomance by using [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)  to handle element position detection.
 It offers an opinionated (but popular) scrollytelling pattern to reduce more involved DOM calculations.
 The sticky graphic pattern (enter-stick-exit) can be seen below.
+Check out my [blog post](https://pudding.cool/process/introducing-scrollama) for a deeper introduction.

 [![scrollytelling pattern](https://thumbs.gfycat.com/FearfulHotArabianoryx-size_restricted.gif)](https://pudding.cool/process/how-to-implement-scrollytelling)